byeah/testJekyll/README.md

 View the live demo for this template [here]

 To test and build it locally.
-First install te Jekyll:
+First install Jekyll:
 <pre>
 	gem install jekyll
 </pre>